isackr/MemoWorld/README.md

-First Memorama with login saved in the database with SwiftData
+First Memorama built with SwiftUI and login saved in the database with SwiftData

 1.- It shows you a splash screen with animation.
 2.- It asks for the user’s name to continue.